LSSTDESC/firecrown/docs/API.md

     -------
     loglike : float
         The computed log-likelihood.
+    measured : array-like, shape (n,)
+        The measure statistics for this log-likelihood.
+    predicted : array-like, shape (n,)
+        The predicted statistics for this log-likelihood.
+    covmat : array-like, shape (n, n)
+        The covariance matrix for the measured statistics. inv_covmat : array-like, shape (n, n)
-    stats : object or other data
+        The inverse of the covariance matrix for the measured statistics. stats : object or other data
         Any data you wish to store.
     """